 A Winter (Hiring) Wonderland

 Still not convinced this is a good time to keep looking?
 Have you thought about all the industries that actually make hiring pushes during this season?
 The holidays are a great time to seek out temporary part-time work.
 Retail, packing, and delivery companies are all rushing to hire extra help for the holidays, which can mean not only extra cash flow for you but also more experience to add to your resume.

 You may already have guessed that retail and delivery companies are currently hiring, but maybe you’re looking for a permanent change.
 Did you know that December is also a big hiring season for careers in finance, healthcare, and tax consultation?
-Since the fiscal year often begins on January 1st, many companies are both eager to fill gaps in their accounting sectors and have a deadline to use up their remaining hiring budget before the year ends.
+Since the fiscal year often begins on January 1st, many companies are both eager to fill gaps in their accounting sectors to simplify the complexities of taxation and have a deadline to use up their remaining hiring budget before the year ends.
 This situation can become a win-win for you as a job seeker!

 More Reasons to Keep Looking

 Another benefit of job searching in December is that fewer people apply during this time.
 (Because, like you were before reading this, they’re hesitant!)
 This means you’ll have fewer applicants to compete with for jobs that are being filled during this time.

 Plus, if any companies you’re interested in are pausing hiring for the season, that may mean that they’ll be gearing up to hire in the new year.
 So, you could get your materials ready to submit now for when those postings do appear to ensure that you’re one of the first applicants, which can increase your chances.